All Episodes

 He appears to be a hoarder.

-Well, let's go after him.
+Let's go after him.

 Quote, in my 25 years with the FBI, I never had any ground rules in my interview, said retired agent Dennis V. Hughes, the first chief of the FBI's computer investigations unit.

-And then of course he allowed them to destroy the evidence as part of the immunity deal.
+And then, of course, he allowed them to destroy the evidence as part of the immunity deal.

 By the way, the Obama Justice Department also may be guilty of obstruction of justice.

-Two top ranking Republicans escalating their inquiry about the FBI agreement to destroy the laptops of these two Clinton aides in this email scandal, suggesting that the deal obstructed congressional investigators.
+Got two top-ranking Republicans escalating their inquiry about the FBI agreement to destroy the laptops of these two Clinton aides in this email scandal, suggesting that the deal obstructed congressional investigators.

 Of course it did.